 Why invest in sustainable finance?

-Banks are transforming to address society’s needs and concerns.
-Initiatives like the Net Zero Banking Alliance (NZBA), of which Santander is a founder member, are helping banks drive this change and shift their portfolios towards more sustainable products to reach net zero emissions.
+To address society’s needs and concerns, the financial sector is undertaking a transformation, driven by initiatives like the Net Zero Banking Alliance (NZBA), in which Santander (a founder member) and other banks have committed to shifting their portfolios towards more sustainable products in order to reach net zero emissions.

 Studies show that people are demanding more sustainable finance.
-The Otro consumo para un futuro mejor (“Alternative consumption for a brighter future”) report by Nueva Economía e Innovación Social (NESI) and the Organización de Consumidores y Usuarios (OCU) concluded that, in countries like Spain, 73% of the population make financial decisions based on sustainability criteria.
+The Otro consumo para un futuro mejor (“Alternative consumption for a brighter future”) report by Nueva Economía e Innovación Social (NESI) and the Organización de Consumidores y Usuarios (OCU) concluded that, in Spain, 73% of people make financial decisions based on sustainability criteria.

-Investments in sustainable finance pave the way to making a positive impact on the planet and society.
-They help businesses that are in favour of renewable energy and more solid and responsible economic models.
+Investments in sustainable finance enable us to have a positive impact on the planet and society.
+They help companies that adopt renewable energy and more humane and responsible business models.
 To find out more about sustainable investment, check out this Openbank article (in Spanish).